 One way to know that you’re feeling like blogging is just a job (whether or not you’re blogging as a hobby or a part-time/full-time) is when you feel like it’s an actual job!

 I’m kidding, the real reasoning is when you don’t feel the passion that you use to.
-You do the same thing every day and you get tired of it is what I meant.
+You do the same thing every day and you get tired of it.
 That is the feeling when you feel like blogging is like a job.

 I love writing every Friday because it’s blogging day!
 (And also my day off from school).
 I always make blogging like a kind of happy break if you get what I mean.
 A relaxing way to put on lo-fi in the background, have a cup of coffee or tea, write my next scheduled post and not have to focus on school.